cysouw/diathesis/text/c07_reflexive.md

 This diathesis with *rechnen* 'to calculate' [@next] appears to be an idiosyncratic pattern.
 The governed preposition *mit* [@next a,b] is turned into a reflexive nominative subject, while the erstwhile subject is turned into an optional *für* phrase [@next c].

 ::: ex
 a.
-Ich rechne mit einem Resultat.
+Ich rechne mit einem guten Ergebnis.
 b.
 Ich rechne damit, dass alles gut wird.
 c.
-Das Resultat rechnet sich (für mich).
+Das Ergebnis rechnet sich (für mich).
 :::

 **Attested Verbs**